jbcoe/allocators/TALK.md

 When `dyn_optional` is non-empty, the value is stored in dynamic memory.

-There are not a host of good reasons to use `dyn_optional` but it should be simple enough for our examples.
+`dyn_optional` is not useful for real code but is sufficient for our examples.

 ---